In her first year as a head coach, she led Indiana to the NCAA Tournament

 Amy Berbary is in her second season as the head coach of the Hoosiers in 2014.
 She was named the third head coach in Indiana Women's Soccer history on Feb.
 6, 2013, after spending the previous five seasons as an assistant coach at Auburn University.

 In her first season in Bloomington, she guided the Hoosiers to a 15-7-1 overall record and a 6-5 mark in Big Ten play, earning appearances in the Big Ten Tournament and NCAA Tournament for the first time since 2007.
 The season began with a bang, as the Hoosiers opened the year 8-0-1, setting a new school record for best start to a season.
+Following the season, she signed a 5-year contract extension that goes through the 2019 season.

 The team excelled all over the field, posting school records for wins (15), goals (43), assists (46) and shutouts (9) in a single-season.
 Indiana also claimed its first-ever victory at Purdue and defeated DePaul at home in the First Round of the NCAA Tournament.